The University of Texas at Tyler

 Current Passport Processing Times

 Current Expedite Processing: Two to three weeks.
-If you are traveling in fewer than nine weeks, consider using
+If you are traveling in fewer than six weeks, consider using

 expedite processing.
 This is an additional $60 per application.
 Overnighting is also